-The economy is in poor shape and the effects are being felt everywhere, from the price of groceries to gas.
-If you aren’t serious about your finances the time to get serious is now.
 If you are in debt, it is time to eliminate it.
-If you are out of debt it is time to increase your savings.
+No debt?
+It’s time to increase your savings.
 If you are filthy rich and have no financial worries, stop reading…

 Shelter- This does not mean you need a 6 bedroom 5 bath house.
-This means you need a place that is safe for you live, for example, has adequate plumbing and ventilation.
+You need a place that is safe for you live.
+A dwelling with plumbing and electricity.